Cramlington Learning Village

 We joined the programme in 2016 because we wanted a reliable curriculum that developed the problem-solving and reasoning skills needed for the new GCSE, and to ensure greater consistency in the quality of teaching.
 Our Ofsted inspection in 2017 was very positive.
 Inspectors could see a significant improvement in the quality of mathematics teaching.

-Our pupil understanding is certainly deeper now – even for our students with the highest prior attainment, 98 per cent of whom agreed with the statement ‘I feel challenged in maths’ in a recent pupil survey.
+Pupils in Years 7, 8 and 9 are learning through the Mathematics Mastery programme.
+Their understanding is certainly deeper now – even the students with the highest prior attainment, 98 per cent of whom agreed with the statement ‘I feel challenged in maths’ in a recent pupil survey.
 In fact, the whole survey was overwhelmingly positive about maths.
 Students really seem to enjoy the problem-solving and discussions we now have in every lesson – they really want to put their ideas in.
 Their resilience is getting better too.

 When we gave our Year 7s last year’s GCSE paper, the impact of Mathematics Mastery on their understanding and resilience was clear.
 We gave them the paper to see what they could do with it.
 The results were impressive.
 Nearly 80 per cent achieved their end-of-year target – which is higher than our current Year 11s – and more than 50 per cent exceeded it.
 Pupil premium pupils were just one-fifth of a mark behind.